AHajin/PMNGroupe2/README.md

 # Requirements:

 - Remember that the bot need ```config.json``` file to work, a template of config.json is available in the git.
-- The bot is made in JavaScript, don't forget to install nodeJS before using it
+- The bot is made in JavaScript, don't forget to install nodeJS before using it.
+- We used NPM, CRON & MYSQL package to make the bot, dont forget to install these packages or the bot wont work at all.

 # To setup the project :